juansca/tesis-escrita/Modeling/modeling_tmp.md

 (xi) be operative (running) steadily by an expected life time of >5 years;
 (xii) be user friendly in order to interact with non-informatic specalist staff in the provinces; and (xiii) aim at eventually involve the whole country.

+Taking into account all the goodness-of-fit parameters included in Tables 1 and 2, and the analysis of errors, we may consider that KNN stems as the best method for this problem.
+It has a correlation near to 90 %, considerably greater than 75 %, the typical values obtained with linear approaches.

+The Mean Score value would lead to choose Support Vector Regressor as the best technique [49].
+It is noteworthy that the standard deviation of this measure of quality is so high that is it unlikely that it is able to render a good choice by itself.
+For this reason, we follow a holistic approach in the forthcoming Conclusions.

+In this kind of modeling, basically we have three large issues to consider.
+The response variable that we want to represent, in this case number of eggs.
+It is clear that, based in ovitraps measurements, we could consider others alternatives like proportion positive traps for example.
+The second one is the independent variables that we choose like predictors (Ndvi, ndwi, etc).
+And finally the method that to use to generate the model (Linear, Generalized linear, logistic, neural networks etc.).
+As we said this paper dont focus on the two first issues and then those are based in previous results/publications.
+Of course these are matters of discussion and could be improved.
+Here, in this contribution, we prefer leave these points untouched and focus our attention on the possibilities of the different machine learning tools to model those variables.
+In that sense it should be clear that here we are not closing the general problem of modeling vector populations.

+An interesting point that appears in the results of all the models here presented, is that that models fit well the main pattern but not necessarily the large peaks.
+One hypothesis is that the vector population may disengage the macro-environmental/climatic variables when conditions are optimal and, again, be restricted when the environmental conditions get poorer.
+In fact, it would be clear that, we can not hope to fit exactly this urban vector population only based in large scale macro-environmental variables

+An interesting point that appears in the results of all the models here presented, is that that models fit well the main pattern but not ne- cessarily the large peaks.
+One hypothesis is that the vector population may disengage the macro-environmental/climatic variables when conditions are optimal and, again, be restricted when the environ- mental conditions get poorer.
+In fact, it would be clear that, we can not hope to fit exactly this urban vector population only based in large scale macro-environmental variables.

+We found that K-Nearest Neighbour Regression (KNNR), MLP and SVM improve predictive models of vector population based on satellite derived environmental variables.
+The performance of these algorithms could be improved substantially using a larger dataset.
+Although the used period is large in comparison with similar works on vector po- pulation, at the same time the used dataset is very small from the machine learning point of view.

+###################### para discusión general

+\par En este tipo de modelado, básicamente se tiene tres grandes cuestiones a considerar.
+La variable objetivo que queremos representar, en este caso el número de huevos.
+Es claro que, basado en las mediciones de ovitrampas, podríamos considerar otras opciones como, por ejemplo, la proporción de trampas positivas.
+La segunda es el conjunto de variables independientes que se seleccionan como predictores (NDVI, NDWI, etc).
+Y, finalmente, el método que se utiliza para generar el modelo (Lineal, Logístico, ANN, etc).
+  Como ya dijimos, en este trabajo no nos concentramos en las primeras dos cuestiones si no que éstas fueron basadas en trabajos previos.
+Por supuesto que existe camino a discusión en ese sentido y pueden ser muy mejorables.
+  Aquí, en esta contribución, preferimos no tocar estos puntos y enfocar nuestra atención a la capacidad de modelado de estas variables, de diferentes herramientas de Aprendizaje Automático.
+  En ese sentido debería quedar claro que en este trabajo no estamos dando como cerrado el problema de modelado de poblaciones de mosquitos.